What Is a Digital Certificate? Definition and Examples

 - Client certificates: This is a form of a digital ID that can identify one machine to another — a specific user to another user.
 This can be used to allow a user to access a protected and secure database and also for email.

-With email, often the S/MIME (Secure/Multipurpose Internet Mail Extensions) protocol is used, which works for communications within an organization.
+With email, often the S/MIME (Secure/Multipurpose Internet Mail Extensions) protocol is used, which works for communications within an organisation.
 Both parties will need to have copies of the digital certificate before communicating.

 Email messages can be both encrypted and message integrity validated through use of a client certificate.
 Each user will need to send a digitally signed message and import the sender’s certificate ahead of time.